RCasatta/blocks_iterator/README.md

 ## MSRV

-Check minimum rust version run in CI (as of Mar 2023 is stable `1.66.0`)
+Check minimum rust version run in CI, as of Aug 2023 is:

+* `1.60.0` without features (needs some pinning, check CI)
+* `1.66.0` with features.